visotype/elm-dom/README.md

 The second version looks more verbose, but you'll notice that the `Html` package's pattern of nested lists has been replaced with pipeline style code that reads from left to right and top to bottom.
 This can come in handy when generating more complex markup.
+You'll also notice that HTML properties are encoded as strings rather than as function names.
+That makes it simpler to pass them as arguments to UI constructors.

 Let's say you want to wrap this widget in a function and share it across applications.
 As a `Dom.Element`, the outermost `div` is capable of being modified by appending or prepending child elements, adding attributes, swapping the tag, and so on, which is not possible with rendered Elm `Html`.
-This pattern enables UI library developers to package sets of minimally-defined reusable parts that users can then modify to meet their needs.
+This pattern enables UI library developers to bundle sets of minimally-defined reusable parts that users can then modify to meet their needs.

 ## Motivation and Design Considerations